Joining a fraternity has many advantages. Here are a few that Sigma Chi proudly exhibits.

 A study done at Oklahoma and Oregon State Universities show that fraternity men are more likely to earn a degree than non-affiliated students.
 Sigma Chi strives to maximize the potential of all brothers and pledges in their scholastics.
 This is done through the forms of study tables, tutoring, and time-management.
 A Sigma Chi realizes that scholarship is his first duty; he went to college to get an education.

 Aristotle once said, “In the arena of human life the honors and rewards fall to those who show their good qualities in action.”
 Sigma Chi has been a leader in fraternities for providing philanthropic service and support for over for over 27 years.
 At Kent State University, the Sigma Chi’s participate in a weeklong philanthropic event involving other Greeks, known as Derby Days, to help raise money for the Children’s Miracle Network.
 We have been part of the Huntsman 20K club, for the past three years consecutively, which means we have raised over $20,000 in one week to help fund cancer research.

 At Zeta Lambda brothers possess different temperaments, talents, and convictions.
-In Sigma Chi, you will form not only form many friendships, but you will also form a brotherly bond with each of it’s members.
+In Sigma Chi, you will not only form many friendships, but also a brotherly bond with each of its members.
 It is these friendships, this brotherhood, Sigma Chi gives to each of its associates.
 This friendship, this brotherhood, is a lifelong bond, not just a four-year program.

 The Zeta Lambda chapter of Sigma Chi is involved in many different intramural sports, which include outdoor soccer, basketball, flag football, and many others.
 Playing sports among brothers is a great way to build sportsmanship, friendship and just to have an all around good time.